KRSNA-BLR/cryptocurrency-mining-setup/README.md

 ---

+## **FAQ**

+### **1. Which cryptocurrencies can I mine with this setup?**
+You can mine any GPU-compatible cryptocurrency, such as Ethereum, Ravencoin, or Ergo, depending on the software and pool you choose.

+### **2. How much can I earn by mining?**
+Your earnings depend on several factors:
+- The cryptocurrency’s price.
+- The efficiency of your hardware.
+- The cost of electricity in your region.

+Use mining calculators like [WhatToMine](https://whattomine.com/) to estimate your earnings.

+### **3. What if my GPU overheats?**
+If you notice temperatures above 85°C:
+- Lower your overclocking settings.
+- Improve your rig’s ventilation.
+- Consider using new thermal paste or better fans.

+### **4. Is it legal to mine cryptocurrencies?**
+This depends on the laws of your country.
+Make sure you research and comply with local regulations.

+### **5. Do I need a high-speed internet connection to mine?**
+No, you don’t.
+A basic internet connection with good stability is sufficient to connect to the mining pool.

+---

 ## **Disclaimer**
 Mining cryptocurrency involves risks, including hardware wear and electricity costs.
 Proceed responsibly and only mine in regions where it is legally allowed.